The Importance of Legal Directories in Law Firm PR: Comparing Guides & Examining Effectiveness

 Legal directories can also be useful for your own website’s Google ranking.
 Most directories include a link to your firm’s website in your listing, known as a backlink.
 When a large, credible website backlinks to your site, it boosts your SEO.
 That means you’re not only showing up on Google through your legal directory listing, but your own website is also rising on the page.

 Some directories include a ranking component (for example, only lawyers with verdicts over a certain amount are included in the directory).
 Being highly ranked can give your firm the extra bit of credibility that convinces a client to choose you.
 Your inclusion can also be leveraged with a digital badge for your website or customized videos, creating additional PR for your law firm.

 Finally, many directories include the option for clients to leave reviews or ratings for you.
-That’s an excellent resource considering that a 2016 FindLaw study found that consumers are more likely to hire a lawyer with online reviews.
+That’s an excellent resource considering that a recent study from Google found that almost 30% of people considering hiring a lawyer google their reviews before doing anything else.
 This also creates a great opportunity to engage former clients and ask them to share their feedback on your directory listing, where more potential clients will see it.

 Which Legal Directories Are Most Worthwhile?